jdawnduan/DawnDuan/content/volunteers/_index.md

 title:
 ---
 # Outreach
+- Expand Your Horizen (EYH) - 2022
+  - Technical support on Zoom, ensuring people are in the correct room and resolve any technical issues
 - Science In The Classroom (SITC) In Person Workshops - 2021-2022
 - Science In The Classroom (SITC) IMSERC Tour Video - 2021
 - District 65 Books & Breakfast - 2020 - 2021